radcamp/radcamp.github.io/Lisbon2020/07_momi2_API.md

             success: True
                   x: array([ 9.55960498e+04,  1.28584296e+05, -1.38629436e+00, -1.44137763e+01,
             1.15269175e+01,  1.25245099e+01,  1.72351995e+05])

+The most important new thing to notice is that we're using `lower_constraints` to specify that we want `tdiv` to happen at least as far back in time as either of the fractional migration events.

 ```
 yticks = [1e4, 2.5e4, 5e4, 7.5e4, 1e5, 2.5e5, 5e5, 7.5e5]